Cimai-Decentralized-Games/dolphin-project/README.md

 *   **Calling Python Functions from Rust:** You can call Python functions from Rust, allowing you to leverage existing Python libraries and code.
 *   **Rust as the Core:** The plan is for the core logic, especially anything related to Solana and Anchor, to be written in Rust for performance and safety.

-Based on this, here's a breakdown of how `PyO3` would fit into the Coral architecture:
+Based on this, here's a breakdown of how `PyO3` would fit into the Dolphin architecture:

 1.  **Embedding the Python Front-End:**
-    *   You would use `PyO3` to embed a Python interpreter within the Coral Rust core.
+    *   You would use `PyO3` to embed a Python interpreter within the Dolphin Rust core.
     *   The Python front-end (responsible for parsing, AST manipulation, and IR generation) would be loaded into this embedded interpreter.

 2.  **Calling the Python Front-End:**
-    *   From Rust, you would call a specific function within the Python front-end (e.g., `compile_seahorse(source_code: str) -> str`).
+    *   From Rust, you would call a specific function within the Python front-end (e.g., `compile_dolphin(source_code: str) -> str`).
-    *   This function would take the Seahorse Python source code as input and return the intermediate representation (IR) as a string (e.g., JSON).
+    *   This function would take the Dolphin Python source code as input and return the intermediate representation (IR) as a string (e.g., JSON).

 3.  **IR Processing and Rust Code Generation:**
     *   The Rust core would then receive the IR string from Python.